RaviTambade/TFLJAVA/notes/javawebapplicaitons.md

-Absolutely!
-Let's dive into the world of **Java Web Applications** with a mentor-style storytelling approach that simplifies the concepts and engages students with real-world relevance.

----

-## 👨‍🏫 Mentor’s Corner: "Welcome to the World of Java Web Applications!"
+## 👨‍🏫 "Welcome to the World of Java Web Applications!"

----

 ### 🏞️ **The Story Begins: The Café Dream**